Sandgate-Redcliffe District Cricket Club

 The Sandgate-Redcliffe District Cricket Club is a cricket club in Sandgate and Redcliffe, Queensland, Australia.
 They play in the Queensland Premier Cricket competition.
 They were founded in 1961.

-The Gators are most known for their 3-peat of 2-Day premierships in the 1997/98,1998/99 and 1999/20 seasons.
-A new era saw The Gators win yet another 3-peat of premierships but in the Queensland Premier Cricket Twenty20 format this time round in the 2015/16, 2016/17 and 2017/18 seasons.
+The Gators are most known for their three-peat of two-day premierships in the 1997/98, 1998/99 and 1999/00 seasons.
+This period of two-day cricket dominance continued at the start of the new millennium with a further two premierships coming in 2001/02 and 2003/04.

+Sandgate created Queensland Premier Cricket history by becoming the first Men's First Grade team to win three successive Twenty20 titles in 2015/16, 2016/17 and 2017/18.

+Most recently the Gators are known for their Women's First-grade T20Max premiership in the 2023/2024 Season and their third-grade One-day premiership in the 2022/2023 season.